Bold Hearts. Brilliant Minds.

 • Academic Success

 Ease into life at UCR with the guidance of faculty and student mentors through first-year and transfer student learning communities.
-Boost your academics with tutoring from the Academic Resource Center (ARC)
+Boost your academics with services and free tutoring from the Academic Resource Center (ARC)

 • Admitted Students